invoiceradar/plugins/README.md

 - **checkAuth**: Steps to verify if the user is already authenticated.
 - **startAuth**: Steps to initiate the authentication process.
+- **getConfigOptions**: Optional steps to fetch configuration options like Team ID.
 - **getDocuments**: Steps to fetch and download documents.

 ### Minimal Plugin Example